-All About Alaska - Flag, Map, Geography, History, Facts, and Education
+All About Alaska – Flag, Map, Capital, Geography, History, and Education

 Jul 7, 2025, 07:16 EDT

 Alaska, the 49th U.S. state since 1959, was acquired from Russia in 1867.
-This "last frontier" is defined by its extreme northwest North American location, iconic flag featuring the Big Dipper and North Star, and diverse geography including Mount McKinley (Denali), vast coastlines, numerous volcanoes, and a third of its land within the Arctic Circle.
+This last frontier is defined by its extreme northwest North American location, iconic flag featuring the Big Dipper and North Star, and diverse geography including Mount McKinley (Denali), vast coastlines, numerous volcanoes, and a third of its land within the Arctic Circle.
 Its varied climate supports unique plant and animal life.
-Historically significant with Indigenous roots, Russian colonization, and WWII importance, Alaska also navigates environmental concerns.
-With a substantial Indigenous population, education in Alaska often integrates Native culture, with institutions like the University of Alaska focusing on Arctic research and native studies.

 Alaska